bioinformaticsdotca/Genomic_Epi_2017/pre_work.md

 3) [Sequencing Terminology](http://www.ncbi.nlm.nih.gov/projects/genome/glossary.shtml)

-4)  **Cytoscape Preparation tutorials**: Complete the [introductory tutorial to Cytoscape](http://opentutorials.cgl.ucsf.edu/index.php/Portal:Cytoscape3)

-* Introduction to Cytoscape3 - User Interface

-* Introduction to Cytoscape3 - Welcome Screen

-* Filtering and Editing in Cytoscape 3

-5) Download and install GenGIS (http://kiwi.cs.dal.ca/GenGIS/Download), and ideally report any problems they have installing or running the software.
+4) Download and install GenGIS (http://kiwi.cs.dal.ca/GenGIS/Download), and ideally report any problems they have installing or running the software.
 If you’re feeling ambitious, you can try out the tutorials that are accessible via http://kiwi.cs.dal.ca/GenGIS/Documentation.

+5) **PHYLOViZ Preparation tutorials**: PHYLOViZ can be used for the analysis and visualization of data from sequence-based typing methods, including MLST in its various forms (MLST, rMLST, cgMLST, wgMLST, etc.) and SNP profiles.
+It can be used to visualize strain relationships using several clustering methods with colour coding based on epidemiological or other forms of ancillary data (i.e. “metadata”).
+There is a [downloadable version](http://www.phyloviz.net/) as well as an [online version](https://online.phyloviz.net/index).
+Make sure you check out the [video tutorial](https://www.youtube.com/watch?v=hmbmurFV6ik&feature=youtu.be).
+If you have time, read the [walkthrough of features](https://online.phyloviz.net/index/tutorial/#introduction) to get familiar with the user interface.